Bikini-Babes and Gangster-Molls: Why canna-culture needs to drop prohibition-era stereotypes and listen to women.

 “There was so much room for improvement,” she notes.
 “I felt like the standards were so low compared to what I was used to in an actual medical practice.”

 As a result, Vikovich began lab-testing all her products and devised a questionnaire for all her vendors.
-She wanted to be able to tell her patients exactly what was in their medicine.
+She wanted to be able to tell her patients exactly what was in their medicine, including what strands were used for it.
+She could name the ones from budmail and other growers with ease.

 “Once upon a time patients could only go to a dealer for their cannabis, now websites like I Love Growing Marijuana make it much easier for people to buy cannabis in a safe and reliable way.
 So people go into the collectives thinking that’s the norm.
 And that shouldn’t be the norm; we have to educate people.”